-- Cultures and borders – in North America and Europe
+- Cultures and borders

-- Migrations and trading across borders
+- Governments and borders

-Registration is available on an ongoing basis until November 27, 2017.
+Registration is available on an ongoing basis until September 21, 2018

 During the registration process you will be required to provide your date of birth.
 This is necessary to authenticate your online profile in order to give you access to the course site.